How to Wear Hanfu When It’s Hot

 How to Wear Hanfu When It's Hot-6

-The first one that comes to mind is the Song dynasty beizi.
+The first one that comes to mind is the dynasty beizi.
 These kinds of beizi often have much shorter sleeves, only going 3/4 of the way down the arm, and are usually made with thinner, simpler fabrics.
-Since simple elegance was valued during that dynasty as well as technology, there are a lot more thin and smooth fabrics to choose from that tend to be kinder to your sweaty skin.
+Since simple elegance was valued during that dynasty as well as textile technology, there are a lot more thin and smooth fabrics to choose from that tend to be kinder to your sweaty skin.

 The poqun, the broken fold skirt that usually comes with Song dynasty hanfu, also doesn't have as many layered folds as a hundred-fold or horse-face skirt, so they also tend to be lighter, though they do stay a little closer to the skin.
 Also, a lot of Song dynasty clothing comes in light pastels and sheer outer layers, which don't absorb as much heat as black fabrics do.